-Just because you see an Internet connection from a particular IP address does not mean you know who originated the traffic.
-Tor anonymizes Internet traffic by "onion routing," sending packets through a series of encrypted hops before they reach their destination.
-Therefore, if you see traffic from a Tor node, you may be seeing traffic that originated from someone using Tor, rather than from the node operator itself.
-The Tor Project and Tor node operators have no records of the traffic that passes over the network and therefore cannot provide any information about its origin.
+Tor is an international software project to anonymize Internet traffic by encrypting packets and sending them through a series of hops before they reach their destination.
+Therefore, if you see traffic from a Tor relay, this traffic usually originates from someone using Tor, rather than from the relay operator.
+The Tor Project and Tor relay operators have no records of the traffic that passes over the network and therefore cannot provide any information about its origin.
 Be sure to learn more about Tor, and don't hesitate to contact The Tor Project, Inc. for more information.